MITgcm/MITgcm/doc/autodiff/autodiff.rst

 The syntax for the flow directives can be found in the AD tool manuals.

 :filelink:`genmake2 <tools/genmake2>` generates a list (or variable) ``AD_FLOW_FILES``
-which contains all files with suffix ``.flow`` that it finds in its search directories.
+that contains all files with suffix ``.flow`` that it finds in its search directories.
 The flow directives for the core MITgcm routines of :filelink:`eesupp/src/` and :filelink:`model/src/` reside in :filelink:`pkg/autodiff/`.
 This directory also contains hand-written adjoint code for the MITgcm WRAPPER (:numref:`wrapper`).